State's new cases subside to 8,401, lowest in 12 days; deaths increase by 95

 LONG-TERM CARE

-Thirty-eight percent of the deaths, 7,879, are residents and staff of long-term care with increase of 20 in data through Saturday's report.
+Thirty-eight percent of the deaths, 7,879, are residents and staff of long-term care with increase of 20.
 Palm Beach County is second at 798 with no change.
 Miami-Dade leads with 893.

 NATION